It was a cold, snowy night… A good reminder of the importance of protecting co-op homes and resolving the challenge of expiring leases.

 After those presentations, members offered their insights and suggestions on next steps (and many also expressed their frustrations).
 We’ll be consolidating that feedback and posting more soon.

-We thank all members who attended and appreciate the time they took to listen and speak, especially those who had to travel some distance or who faced poor weather conditions.
-We know that the weather did present some difficulties, if you were unable to come to the meeting and have comments, please feel free to send them on to firstname.lastname@example.org.
+We thank all members who attended.
+We appreciate the time you took to listen and speak, especially those who had to travel some distance or who faced poor weather conditions.
+If you were unable to come to the meeting and have comments send them on to firstname.lastname@example.org.